maanhammodat/reactnd-project-myreads-starter/README.md

 ## Installation

-To install run `npm install` at the project directory
+To install, run `npm install` at the project directory
 To launch, run `npm start` at the project directory